There are several ways to navigate a map in ArcGIS for Power BI.

 - Click Visualizations > Format visual > Map controls.

-- Click the Show home toggle button.
+- Turn on the Show home toggle button.

-The Home setting drop-down menu appears, with the Default extent option visible.
+The Home setting drop-down menu appears with the Default extent option visible.
 The Show home toggle button is disabled by default.

 - Hover over the map frame to view the Default extent button

-- Zoom in to a specific area on the map to change the default extent.
+. - Zoom in to a specific area on the map to change the default extent.

 - Zoom out on the map frame.